 Partnership is a key pathway to improve farmer outcomes.
 For farmers to benefit from data-driven agronomy, information needs to be delivered through accessible and trustworthy channels.
 Partnership with national growers’ associations and the government was imperative for building trust with farmers and expanding the reach of the approach.
 As a research organization, CIAT was not well-positioned to reach farmers, and partnership provided an effective way to deliver information to farmers through trusted intermediaries.
 In Colombia, partners deliver information through networks of technicians, collaborative peer meetings, and, in some cases, online platforms.
 Farmers were more receptive to new information delivered through their existing networks and were more likely to use it for decision making.
 Collaboration also benefitted partner organizations by modernizing their data management and analytical capacity.
 CIAT significantly invested in building partner capacity to encourage ownership of the approach and ensure sustainability.
 This enabled partners to serve their clients better, and several were able to secure external funding for new projects.

 Complex digital analysis can be converted into simple actions.
 On their own, complex analytical tools do little to change farmer outcomes.
 The results must be converted into simple and tailored information that helps farmers make decisions about what and when to plant.
 Interpreting the models is a key component of CIAT’s work.
 As described by one team member, “blunt instruments are useless on their own without having someone who can interpret and understand.”
 The end-user does not need to understand the complex models and only needs to trust that the information they receive is reliable.
 While farmers receive simple information in established person-to-person formats, it is based on highly accurate upstream research about specific observed conditions.
-The advice feels the same as other extension services but can have enormous impact for farmers.
+The advice feels the same as other extension services but can have enormous for farmers impact.
 In one instance, CIAT and Fedearroz recommended that farmers delay planting rice because of an impending dry spell.
 The 170 farmers that followed the recommendation avoided crop losses valued at over USD 3.6 million.

 Farmers want more information.
 It may seem obvious that smallholders want to decrease uncertainty, but it is important to note that farmers reported a shift in their own behavior about decision-making.
 Where previously farmers may not have made evidence-based decisions, they now demand more information relevant to their specific soil, climate, and weather conditions.
 This creates opportunities for development actors and farmer organizations to serve their clients with new digital interventions.